‘Full Self-Driving’ clips show Teslas on train tracks and fighting for control. Experts see deep flaws.

 The company has fiercely defended the safety record of Autopilot, with chief executive Elon Musk calling it “unequivocally safer” than regular driving based on crash data.
 However, the National Highway Traffic Safety Administration is investigating whether Autopilot played a role in about a dozen crashes involving parked emergency vehicles.
 Last fall, a California driver was charged with vehicular manslaughter after striking another vehicle while Autopilot was activated, killing two people.

 But the company has staked its autonomy ambitions on FSD, which brings automated capabilities to city and residential streets.
 FSD is only available in the form of a software beta, a type of pilot that serves as an advanced testing stage before eventual wide release.
-Tesla recently told regulators that FSD was available to more than 50,000 drivers.
+Tesla recently said that nearly 60,000 vehicles in the United States are now equipped with it.

 Full Self-Driving uses Tesla’s suite of eight surround cameras to stitch together a view of the world outside the car.
 The images are fed into Tesla’s software, which the company intends to leverage to help its vehicles learn.
 The cameras are supplemented by 12 ultrasonic sensors that detect objects around the vehicle.